Skip to content

 Response expectation: Support reviews your message and replies through the appropriate existing support path.
 We cannot guarantee an exact response time unless a separate written policy applies.
 Urgent or unsafe: if someone is in immediate danger, call local emergency services first.
 Do not send passwords, PINs, one-time login codes, remote-access approvals or banking codes.

-Escalation boundary: Support can review, clarify and link concerns.
-This panel does not create a new page, ticketing system, CRM, support queue, process engine, automatic booking, payment action, provider assignment or guaranteed outcome.
+Escalation Good to know: Support can review, clarify and link concerns.
+This panel does not create a new page, requesting system, customer support system, support queue, process, automatic booking, payment action, provider assignment or guaranteed outcome.

 Safety and conduct